-Originally from Diyarbekir in south-eastern Turkey, Ruşan Filiztek learned saz with his father before entering renowned music schools such Sakarya and Marmara University in Turkey.
+Originally from Diyarbekir, Ruşan Filiztek learned saz with his father before entering renowned music schools such Sakarya and Marmara University.
 For several years, he traveled to the Middle East to deepen his knowledge of Kurdish, Turkish, Greek and Armenian / Aramaic music and singing.

 Songs and melodies from Anatolia and Mesopotamia, Ruşan Filiztek likes to use the ancient name of these cradle regions of civilization which have forged so many cultures and musical forms.
 Rusan Filiztek is Kurdish from Diyarbakir but that is not enough to qualify him as an artist.
 For many years, he has forged many precious friendships with Turkish, Armenian and Greek musicians who have enabled him to enrich his repertoire.
 To this already generous program, the musician adds personal compositions.